No evidence that Taco Bell put rat poison in customer’s taco, police say

 CENTENNIAL, Colo.
 (KDVR) — Authorities in Colorado have not found any evidence that employees at Taco Bell in Aurora put rat poison in a customer’s food — and now deputies cannot get in contact with the customer who made the allegation.

 On Jan.
 15, deputies with the Arapahoe County Sheriff’s Office were called to a nearby hospital where a man told hospital staff that he ate food that had rat poison in it.
-The man told deputies that he had ordered food from the restaurant around 1 p.m., but waited until around 7 p.m. to eat and then he became very ill, at which point he called 911 and was taken to the hospital.
+The man told deputies that he had ordered food from the restaurant around 1 p.m., but waited until around 7 p.m. to eat, and then he became very ill, so he called 911 and was taken to the hospital.

 Earlier that day, deputies were called to that same Taco Bell on reports of a disturbance.
 A customer allegedly got into an argument with an employee in the drive-thru because the soda machine was not working.